Job-Match-UH/job-match-uh.github.io/index.md

 ## Community Feedback
 We asked five UH community members for their opinions on our app.
 Here's what they had to say:

+### Leititia
+  *"The app's font is basic.
+Visually, the design could use more pictures, more color, and more styling.
+The signup process felt incomplete and was not user friendly, needed to be easier."*

 ### M1 Project Page